NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Filter(f booleanFunc) *Mat
 ```
-Filter applies a function to each element of a mat object, creating a new mat object from all elements for which the function returned true.
+Filter applies a function to each element of a Mat, creating a new mat object from all elements for which the function returned true.
 For example consider the following function: